Michaelangel007/apple2_games_disassembly_project/C/Conan/README.md

-# Conan: Halls of Volta
+# Conan: Hall of Volta

 It was one of the first Apple 2 games to use a 1-bit [stencil buffer](https://en.wikipedia.org/wiki/Stencil_buffer) for foreground/background objects.